jforget/raku-Date-Calendar-Gregorian/README.md

 COPYRIGHT AND LICENSE
 =====================

-Copyright © 2020 Jean Forget
+Copyright (c) 2020, 2021 Jean Forget, all rights reserved.

 This library is  free software; you can redistribute  it and/or modify it under the Artistic License 2.0.